Training and Evaluation#

 Evaluation#

-Evaluation on isaac sim#
+Evaluation on Isaac Sim#

 The main architecture of the whole-system evaluation adopts a client-server model.
 In the client, we specify the corresponding configuration (*.cfg), which includes settings such as the scenarios to be evaluated, robots, models, and parallelization parameters.
 The client sends requests to the server, which then submits tasks to the Ray distributed framework based on the corresponding cfg file, enabling the entire evaluation process to run.

-Then change the β€˜model_path’ in the cfg file to the path of the InternVLA-N1 weights.
+First, change the ‘model_path’ in the cfg file to the path of the InternVLA-N1 weights.
 Start the evaluation server:

-INTERNUTOPIA_ASSETS_PATH=/path/to/InternUTopiaAssets MESA_GL_VERSION_OVERRIDE=4.6 python scripts/eval/eval.py --config scripts/eval/configs/h1_internvla_n1_cfg.py
+python scripts/eval/start_server.py --config scripts/eval/configs/h1_internvla_n1_cfg.py

-python -m internnav.agent.utils.server --config scripts/eval/configs/h1_internvla_n1_cfg.py
+MESA_GL_VERSION_OVERRIDE=4.6 python scripts/eval/eval.py --config scripts/eval/configs/h1_internvla_n1_cfg.py

-Evaluation on habitat#
+Evaluation on Habitat Sim#

 Evaluate on Single-GPU: